SAP-archive/teched2021-developer-keynote/section/low_no_code/README.md

 ## No Code with AppGyver

 But now that we have our service deployed, we want to develop a mobile UI.
 This is where AppGyver can be doubly helpful.
-There's many a backend application developer that has little to no experience with frontend or expecially mobile development.
+There's many a backend application developer that has little to no experience with frontend or especially mobile development.
 But AppGyver is such a simple tool that both professional developers with little frontend experience and business experts could both build flexible UIs.

 ![OData Integration](../../images/low_no_appgyver_configure_odata.png)